 This lever actuates the winch control valve to operate the winch.
-When the lever is pulled to the rear FREE-SPOOL position, the winch mainline can be pulled out from the winch cable drum.
-When the lever is pushed to the front WINCH IN position, the winch cable drum will rotate and pull the load to the machine's butt pan.
-When the lever is in the centre LOCK position the cable drum is held in the SKIDDING mode and the load can be transported to its destination.
+When the lever is moved to the detented FREE-SPOOL position, the winch mainline can be pulled out from the winch cable drum.
+When the lever is moved to the WINCH IN position, the winch cable drum will rotate and pull the load to the machine's butt pan.
+When the lever is in the detented centre LOCK position, the cable drum is held in the SKIDDING mode and the load can be transported to its destination.